zienas/pms-v/README.md

 ## Deployment

-### Standard VPS Deployment
+### Standard VPS Deployment (Recommended)

+The easiest way to deploy this application and its backend infrastructure is with the automated deployment script (`deploy.sh.md`).
+This script handles all server-side setup on a fresh Ubuntu or Debian-based VPS.

+**Note**: The script is provided with a `.md` extension.
+You will need to rename it to `deploy.sh` on your server before running it.

-For detailed, step-by-step instructions on how to deploy this application and its required backend infrastructure to a fresh Ubuntu or Debian-based VPS, please refer to the main deployment guide.
+For detailed instructions on how to use this script, please refer to the main deployment guide.

 **[==> View the VPS Deployment Guide](./HOWTO-DEPLOY.md) <==**